-The NGF is a compensation fund available to meet certain types of claims arising from dealings with participants of ASX (as sole member of SEGC) and, in limited circumstances, participants of ASX Clear.
+The NGF is a compensation fund available to meet certain types of claims arising from dealings with participants of ASX and now Chi-X and, in limited circumstances, participants of ASX Clear.
 These participants are referred to in the legislation as "dealers".
 The NGF was established by the Australian Stock Exchange and National Guarantee Fund Act 1987, which also created ASX as a national stock exchange.
 When the six state stock exchanges were merged under that Act, the assets of the fidelity funds of those state exchanges were merged to form the NGF.

-Portfolio earnings have been the only source of income for the NGF until the financial year ended 30 June 2018 when SEGC imposed its first levy on dealers.
+Portfolio earnings have been the only source of income for the NGF until the financial year ended 30 June 2018 when SEGC imposed its first and only levy to date on dealers.
 The earnings of the NGF are income tax exempt.

-At 30 June 2019, the net assets of the NGF were \$96.4 million.
-This compares with \$93.6 million at the end of the previous financial year.
+At 30 June 2020, the net assets of the NGF were \$96.6 million.
+This compares with \$96.4 million at the end of the previous financial year.